 - Methods of rollout

 The new list view interface has been designed to be intuitive and in line with web design and browser capability that should be familiar.
-It is important not to underestimate change - however small or straightforward, for a student under-pressure for an assignment or exam, a change can impact.
+Starting a new academic year or semester with the new list view, could be ideal timing.

 When something changes on an interface that is used for study this may raise questions from Students and Academics, so it is important that the Library staff first have the chance to familiarise themselves with the changes so they are prepared to support others.